logician22/energy-talking-points/src/pages/documents/energy-crisis-testimony.md

   Bidenflation and Biden’s Energy Crisis”"
 featuredimage: /img/alex-epstein.jpg
 ---
 ***On June 22, 2022 the House Freedom Caucus held an off-site hearing: “Addressing Bidenflation and Biden’s Energy Crisis.”
 I was a witness, along with former Texas Governor and Secretary of Energy Rick Perry, economist Stephen Moore, and Western Energy Alliance President Kathleen Sgamma.
 Here is the written testimony I submitted.
-You can watch my testimony, as well as my answers to all the Representatives’ questions, by [>clicking here<](https://youtu.be/lFZaUpXammo).***
+You can watch my testimony, as well as my answers to all the Representatives’ questions, in the video below.***

 <iframe width="560" height="315" src="https://www.youtube.com/embed/lFZaUpXammo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>